 The PS4 is the king of this console generation.
-With millions upon millions of units shifted, it’s reached the summit thanks to a broad array of PS4 exclusives and just how meek its opposition turned out to be.
+With millions upon millions of units shifted, it’s reached the summit thanks to a broad array of PS4 exclusives and just how meek its opposition turned out to be, and how late in the day the Switch arrived.
 While the Xbox One is a fine machine, its controversial announcement and lack of exclusives has seriously hurt it.

-If you’re like me and often spend candlelit baths with your PS4, caressing it and looking at it longingly, you’re going to want to get the most out of it.
+If you’re like us and often spend candlelit baths with your PS4, caressing it and looking at it longingly while wondering how loud it’s going to get during The Last of Us: Part II, you’re going to want to get the most out of it.
 The PS4 is a fine bit of kit, offering games and entertainment in abundance, but there are some small improvements to be had.
 Luckily, with the help of the cheapest and best PS4 accessories, you can turn yourself into the next pro gamer.
 Probably.

 PS4 accessories are in abundance and you can find them almost everywhere, but there are those that you can pick up for dirt cheap and still do a great job.
-Here are just a few of the best PS4 accessories around that won’t break the bank.
+From gaming headsets to storage enhancements Here are just a few of the best PS4 accessories around that won’t break the bank.

 Admittedly, this leans on the slightly plasticky side of things and looks about as stable as a spaceship made out of old crisp packets.
 But it certainly does many jobs at once, including propping your PS4 up, offering docking stations for your controllers, and even somewhere to place your games.
 The cooling fan is a neat little addition, too, and for the price, you’re unlikely to find much better.